rehierl/node-tree-outliner/1-2-node-trees/0-1-algorithms.md

 <!-- ======================================================================= -->
 ## Hamilton path

-* aka. traceable path
+* aka. a traceable path
 * a path in an undirected/directed graph that visits each vertex
-* assumed - to visit each vertex once only
+* assumed to visit each vertex only once

 hamiltonian-connected graph